braintree/braintree_ios/V7_MIGRATION.md

 v7 bumps to a minimum deployment target of iOS 16+.

 ## Venmo
-All properties within `BTVenmoRequest` are now internal and included in the initializer.
+All properties within `BTVenmoRequest` can only be accessed on the initializer vs via the dot syntax.

 ```
 let venmoRequest = BTVenmoRequest(paymentMethodUsage: .multiUse, vault: true, fallbackToWeb: true)